 To avoid oversharing, students should treat social media like a building place for their personal brand.
 If you wouldn’t say it to 60,000 people, don’t put it online.
 If you’re upset, avoid posting anything online.
 Hide photos or comments that reflect poorly on you.
 Make use of your security settings and only share things relevant to your professional work.
 Treat social media like a public outing – be succinct, professional, courteous, and kind.

 Don’t post anything online that you wouldn’t put on the front page of the newspaper.
-(This is regardless of privacy settings, and platforms like Snapchat where posts disappear.
-Ditto for emails and text messages.)
-Today’s indignation or what you thought was funny may be tomorrow’s regret.
+This is regardless of privacy settings, and platforms like Snapchat where posts disappear.
+The same thing applies for emails and text messages.
+Today’s indignation, or what you thought was funny, may become tomorrow’s regret.